- Fisheries Management

 Through LegaSea the New Zealand Sport Fishing Council has worked with Kiwis Against Seabed Mining (KASM) to better understand what the application might mean for the west coast.
 KASM provided guidance as a submission was developed.

-A submission recommending the application be declined was lodged with the Environmental Protection Authority (EPA) on 14 October.
+A submission recommending the application be declined was lodged with the Environmental Protection Authority (EPA) on 14 October 2016.

-After the submission was sent the EPA advised the deadline had been extended until 14 November.
+After the submission was sent the EPA advised the deadline had been extended until 14 November 2016.

 Relevant information

 On Tuesday 8th November the Environment Court upheld a challenge by Kiwis Against Seabed Mining (KASM), local Maori and fishing interests, against a foreign owned seabed mining company Trans-Tasman Resources (TTR).
 At this stage submissions to the EPA close on Monday 14th November.
-KASM is applying to have the submission period extended so the public can submit taking into account this recent informtation.

 NPSUC submission.
 Seabed mining Taranaki.
 14 October 2016

 The New Plymouth Sport Fishing and Underwater Club submission opposes the Trans-Tasman Resources Ltd application based on the grounds that the applicant, TTR, has not provided all available data on the environmental impacts.
-The information that has been presented fails to address the Club’s concerns, and there is no evidence that the seabed mining work can be carrired out in a way which will not negatively affect the marine environment.
+The information that has been presented fails to address the Club’s concerns, and there is no evidence that the seabed mining work can be carried out in a way which will not negatively affect the marine environment.

 TTR application.
 Seabed mining Taranaki.
 23 August 2016